vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 y_true = X
 {% endhighlight %}

-Once the structure of neural network has been defined, we need a loss function.
-A loss function quantifies how much bad is our estimate on the current example, using the current parameters W for the model.
-The cost function is just the average of the loss function over all the examples in the training set.
-Said that, we want to minimize our loss.
-Different optimizer can be used such as Adam, Adagrad, Adadelta and others.
+Once the structure of a neural network has been defined, we need a loss function.
+A loss function quantifies how much worse is our estimate on the current example, using the current parameters W for the model.
+The cost function is just the average of the loss function over all the samples in the training set.
+Said that we want to minimize our loss.
+A different optimizer can be used such as Adam, Adagrad, Adadelta, and others.

 {% highlight python %}
 # Define loss and optimizer, minimize the squared error